PAOE-DejiLi/PAOE-DejiLi.github.io/_pages/about.md

 redirect_from:
   - /about
 ---

 About me
 ======
-I am currently a doctoral student in Opto-electronic Integrated Systems Lab, at Waseda University, Japan.
-I am interested in designing, evaluating, and characterizing photonic nanostructure (photonic crystal defect waveguide and waveguide using topological photonic crystal).
+I am currently a doctoral student in Opto-electronic Integrated Systems Lab, Waseda University, Japan.
+I am now working on designing and evaluating photonic nanostructure (including photonic crystal defect waveguide and waveguide using topological photonic crystal) and furthermore develope opto-electronic devices using photonic nanostructures.

 Prior to being a doctoral student, I received my Master's degree at the same lab at Waseda University (2019-2021) and my undergraduate degree from Sichuan University (2016-2020), majoring in Electronic and Information Engineering (EIE).

+***

 About this website
 ======